lab47/lace/README.md

 So each element in :known-macros vector can be either a symbol (as in the previous example) or a vector with two elements: macro's name and a list of symbols introduced by this macro.
 This allows to avoid symbol resolution warnings in macros that intern specific symbols implicitly.

-Additionally, if you want Joker to ignore some unused namespaces (for example, if they are required for their side effects) you can add the `:ignored-unused-namespaces` key to your `.joker` file:
+Additionally, if you want Joker to ignore some unused namespaces (for example, if they are required for their side effects) you can add the `:ignored-unused-namespaces` key to your `.lace` file:

 ```clojure
 {:ignored-unused-namespaces [foo.bar.baz]}